rust-lang/nomicon/src/what-unsafe-does.md

     * a null `fn` pointer
     * a `char` outside the ranges [0x0, 0xD7FF] and [0xE000, 0x10FFFF]
     * a `!` (all values are invalid for this type)
+    * an integer (`i*`/`u*`), floating point value (`f*`), or raw pointer read from [uninitialized memory][]
     * a reference/`Box` that is dangling, unaligned, or points to an invalid value.
     * a wide reference, `Box`, or raw pointer that has invalid metadata:
-        * slice metadata is invalid if the slice has a total size larger than `isize::MAX` bytes in memory
         * `dyn Trait` metadata is invalid if it is not a pointer to a vtable for `Trait` that matches the actual dynamic trait the reference points to
+        * slice metadata is invalid if the length is not a valid `usize` (i.e., it must not be read from uninitialized memory)
     * a `str` that isn't valid UTF-8
-    * an integer (`i*`/`u*`), floating point value (`f*`), or raw pointer read from [uninitialized memory][]
     * a type with custom invalid values that is one of those values, such as a `NonNull` that is null.
 (Requesting custom invalid values is an unstable feature, but some stable libstd types, like `NonNull`, make use of it.)